AKapett/SDR_Quota_Setting_Bayesian_Model/README.md

 ## Final Outcome

-This process provided a fair, data-backed quota setting system and helped identify which SDRs were most at risk of missing targets.
+By combining temporal, behavioral, and revenue-based features, this project delivers a data-driven quota-setting framework and a Bayesian probability model that identifies which SDRs are most at risk.
+This approach can assist with intentional territory planning and performance support.

 ---